CSCI4250-HCI-Project/Rhythm-Game/README.md

 - Navigate through the menu:
   - Click **Start** on title screen
   - Select difficulty (Easy/Normal/Hard)
-  - Choose a song
+  - Choose a song or game mode
-  - Play using arrow keys!
+  - Play using arrow keys or phone controller!

 ## 📱 Phone Controller Setup